moneybutton/yours-channels/docs/yours-lightning.md

   could spend the first output of the first branch within two days, thereby revealing Alice’s secret.
 Otherwise, Carol can spend the second branch of the first output.
-- Dave does not reveal his HTLC secret used in an RHTLC contract.
+- Dave does not reveal his HTLC secret used in an RevHTLC contract.
 Say that Dave shares his HTLC secret with Carol, but Carol does not pass on the secret to Bob in time.
 Then Bob broadcasts his commitment transaction.
 Now Carol could spend the first output of the first branch within two days, thereby